Michael-Santoro/collaboration-and-completion-tennis/README.md

 ## Multi-Agent Reinforcement Learning
 **Michael Santoro - micheal.santoro@du.edu**
 # Introduction
 This project explores Deep Reinforcement Learning in an enviroment with multiple agents.
 This particular enviroment requires continious control.
-The plan is use the [Proximal Policy Opimization](https://arxiv.org/abs/1707.06347) (PPO).
-PPO is a popular algorithm used for solving continuous control problems in reinforcement learning.
+The plan is use the [Deep Deterministic Policy Gradient](https://arxiv.org/abs/1509.02971).
+DDPG is a popular algorithm used for solving continuous control problems in reinforcement learning.

-PPO, is a model-free, on-policy algorithm that is designed to handle both discrete and continuous action spaces.
-It uses a trust region optimization approach to update the policy, which ensures that the new policy is not too far from the old policy.
-This helps to prevent the policy from diverging during training.
-PPO has been shown to be effective in solving a variety of continuous control problems, such as humanoid locomotion and robotic manipulation.
+DDPG is a model-free, off-policy algorithm that is an extension of the actor-critic architecture.
+It is designed to handle continuous action spaces, which can be difficult for other algorithms like DQN.
+DDPG uses two neural networks: an actor network that maps states to actions, and a critic network that estimates the Q-value of a given state-action pair.
+The actor network is trained to maximize the Q-value estimated by the critic network.
+DDPG has been shown to be effective in solving a variety of continuous control problems, such as robotic arm control and autonomous driving.

 This a solution submission for the Deep Reinforcement Learning by Udacity.
 The problem details can be found [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet).